 Did you know that you will soon be able to apply for a postgraduate loan of up to £10,000 for some courses and options?

-Facilities Management (Soft)
+Facilities Management (Theory)

 In this module you will develop your understanding of the theories of Facilities Management, and how these theories contribute to the successful management of existing buildings.
 The module will underpin your existing knowledge and experience in management, bearing in mind physical, technological, spatial, legal, and regulatory requirements, as well as peripheral supporting activities such as corporate travel, reprographics, and logistics.
 You will be introduced to the various tools and software available to a facilities manager, and consider the advantages and shortfalls of software-based solutions.
 Throughout the module you will apply academic theory in the context of professional practice, in line with industry standards and competencies.

-Facilities Management (Hard)
+Facilities Management (Practice)

 This module will build upon the topics covered in the theory module, developing your knowledge and understanding of the practical applications of Facilities Management.
 You will consider the management of utilities such as heating, ventilation, air conditioning, lighting systems, and waste disposal, which are fundamental in Facilities Management, as well as safety procedures such as fire strategies, accessibility, and security systems.
 Financial and asset management will also be introduced, as well as human resources and workplace management including occupational health, flexible working patterns, and equality.